eugenezastrogin/sms-moneybot/README.md

 /purgeuser - deletes all transaction records of user

-/formcsv - sends CSV with monthly data formed from all available user data
+/formcsv - sends CSV with all user records

 __Admin commands:__